brain-link/scanhub/README.md

 -----------------

-ScanHub is intended to be a multi modal acquisition software, which allows individualizable, modular and cloud-based processing of functional and anatomical medical images.
+ScanHub is intended to be a multi modal acquisition platform, which allows individualizable, modular and cloud-based processing of functional and anatomical medical images.
 It seamlessly merges the acquisition with the processing of complex data on a single platform.
 ScanHub is open-source and freely availably to anyone :earth_africa:.